-The following individuals form the Executive Board of the NCCO and are elected to serve for the 2020–2021 biennium.
-(The Chief Editor is an exception as they are appointed by the Officers and serve as an ex officio, non-voting member of the Executive Board.)
+The following individuals form the Executive Board of the National Collegiate Choral Organization and are elected to serve for the 2022–2023 biennium.

 Elizabeth Swanson is associate director of choral studies at the University of Colorado Boulder where she conducts the University Choir and teaches conducting.
 She maintains an active schedule as a guest conductor, adjudicator, and professional choral singer.
 Swanson’s held positions at Nyack College (NYC), The University of Chicago, North Park University, and Ithaca College.
-Prior to her current NCCO position, Swanson served as NCCO’s secretary and as acting chief editor.
-She’s earned degrees from St. Olaf College (BME), Ithaca College (MM), and Northwestern University (DM).
+Now serving her second elected term as Vice President, Swanson served as NCCO’s secretary, as acting chief editor of publications, and as the inaugural chair of the Mission and Vision in Governance Committee.
+Swanso She’s earned degrees from St. Olaf College (BME), Ithaca College (MM), and Northwestern University (DM).

 Marie Bucoy-Calavan has been Director of Choral Studies at The University of Akron since 2014, where she conducts Chamber Choir, Concert Choir, and teaches undergraduate– and graduate-level conducting and choral literature.
 She serves as secretary on Chorus America’s Board of Directors and as coordinator and chair for University Repertoire and Resources, Ohio Choral Directors Association.
 Bucoy-Calavan finished her BA and MM at California State University, Fullerton, and completed her DMA in Choral Conducting at the University of Cincinnati, College-Conservatory of Music.